 Bose QuietComfort Ultra Headphones

-Pros:
+- Pros:

-- Top-tier noise cancellation
+- Industry-leading noise cancellation

-- Improved transparency mode
+- Improved clarity in transparency mode

-Cons:
+- Cons:

-- Immersive Audio feature can be hit or miss
+- Immersive Audio feature can be hit-or-miss

-- Battery drains faster with immersive audio on
+- Battery drains faster with immersive audio

-- Case design has indentations that can be annoying
+- Case design has some drawbacks

 The Best Wireless Headphones for iPhone Owners